Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+Version 1.7.1

+* Password type inputs will now have virtual keyboards with no key hover effects.
+Hopefully this will increase password security.
+* Some code rearrangment.

 Version 1.7

 * Added <code>autoAccept</code> option which, if true, will automatically accept the preview window content when clicking outside the keyboard popup.